Marginal Likelihoods for Distributed Parameter Estimation of Gaussian Graphical Models

 We investigate the robustness of the centralized and distributed estimators in the presence of model mismatch.
 The nominal precision matrix $\mbf{J}$ corresponds to a four-nearest-neighbor graphical model with $p=200$ as in the previous experiments.
 We add $\pm 0.1$ random perturbations to the non-edge components of the nominal precision matrix (also with minimal diagonal loading to ensure positive definiteness), then generate samples from the perturbed model.
 The different estimation algorithms are applied assuming the nominal graph structure and the resulting MSEs are plotted with respect to the nominal model.
 The MSEs of all estimators (using samples from both the original and perturbed models, respectively) are reported in Figure~\ref{fig:robust}.
 All errors are averaged across 50 randomized experiments.
 As can be seen, the model mismatch leads to estimation bias for both centralized and distributed estimators.
 The magnitudes of the model mismatch bias for all estimators are comparable, as predicted by the theoretical analysis in Sec.~\ref{sec:robust}.
 These experiment results confirm the robustness of the proposed distributed algorithm.

 We next turn to computational comparisons.
-As discussed in Section~\ref{sec:computation}, the computation of RMML estimation is highly parallelizable.
-In the following experiments, we illustrate the computational gain of our distributed estimator through two runtime comparisons performed in Matlab.
+In the following experiments, we illustrate the computational gain of our distributed estimator over the centralized one through two runtime comparisons performed in Matlab.
 Our main focus is on the relative scaling of the runtime with respect to the number of nodes $p$ for different estimators.
 We consider two algorithms for solving both the centralized GML problem and the local RMML problems.
 The first is an interior point algorithm implemented in the solver \texttt{logdetPPA}~\cite{wang2010solving}, which is specially designed for solving $\log \det$-SDPs.
 The second algorithm is the iterative regression approach in~\cite{friedman2009elements} for solving the covariance selection problem~\cite{friedman2008sparse} with known structure.